Cable Safe Zones: Wiring Regulations Explained

 - ✓Use a spirit level or laser to ensure vertical runs are truly vertical

-- ✓Keep horizontal runs within 150mm of the ceiling or floor
+- ✓Keep horizontal runs within 150mm of the top of the wall, or level with the accessories they serve

 - ✓Do not take shortcuts by running cables diagonally to save cable length